Wabash

 For Wabash, TaaS came about as part of the push to develop new kinds of solutions, but the program has generated unplanned internal benefits as well, O’Brien explained to FleetOwner in a follow-up discussion.

-“We're trying to understand our customer and our customer's customer better, to figure out what problems, big problems, that Wabash can solve,” he said.
+“We're trying to understand our customer and our customer's customer better to figure out what problems, big problems, that Wabash can solve,” he said.
 “With TaaS, we can run a fleet in order to understand the problems that fleets go through.
 And now we are making the best trailer it can be because we have this real-time feedback loop right into our engineering team.

 “We see the things that are failing, and we fix them.
 We've gotten feedback in the past from customers, but there's nothing like running it yourself to really get it.”

 Similarly, the TaaS offering is the result of taking a chance when it would’ve been easier, and possibly more sensible, not to try something new.
-Because, for anyone checking the calendar, TaaS launched a couple of years ago during the height of the supply crunch, when OEMs simply couldn’t meet the demand for new trailers.
+For anyone checking the calendar, TaaS launched a couple of years ago during the height of the supply crunch, when OEMs simply couldn’t meet the demand for new trailers.

 So reserving prized units for an experiment took a certain amount of nerve.